nasa/openmct/e2e/README.md

 - Stable e2e tests against ubuntu and chrome
 - Performance tests against ubuntu and chrome
 - e2e tests are linted
-- Visual tests are run in a single resolution on the default `espresso` theme
+- Visual and a11y tests are run in a single resolution on the default `espresso` theme

 #### 2. Per-Merge Testing